Alysia Reiner: Early life

 Reiner was born in Gainesville, Florida, in 1970.
 She graduated from Vassar College and studied acting at the British American Drama Academy and the National Theater Institute at the Eugene O'Neill Theater Center.
 Reiner is Jewish.

 Career

 Theatre

 She joined Tim Crouch in the Obie Award–winning An Oak Tree at The Barrow Street and Jayson with a Y with The New Group.
 At The Beckett, she played roles in Anaïs Nin: One of Her Lives and Wasps in Bed.
-She has been deemed "Off-Broadway Favorite" by Theatremania and was called "priceless" by The New York Times.
+She has been deemed an "Off-Broadway Favorite" by Theatremania and was called "priceless" by The New York Times.
+In 2025, Reiner starred in the world premiere of Keiko Green's You Are Cordially Invited to the End of the World.
+She also appeared in the New York premiere of David Edgar's Pentecost.